Getting Started with the PHP Chainguard Image

 ludicrous-walrus

-To make sure our final image is distroless while still being able to install dependencies with Composer, our build will consist of two stages: first, we’ll build the application using the dev image variant, a Wolfi-based image that includes Composer and other useful tools for development.
+We’ll now build a distroless image for the application.
+To be able to install dependencies with Composer, our build will consist of two stages.
+First, we’ll build the application using the dev image variant, a Wolfi-based image that includes Composer and other useful tools for development.
 Then, we’ll create a separate stage for the final image.
 The resulting image will be based on the distroless PHP Wolfi image, which means it doesn’t come with Composer or even a shell.

 FROM cgr.dev/chainguard/php:latest-dev AS builder